fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 The command to open CLI when inside the container is _mongosh_

-The mongo CLI will require the username and password flags to authenticate correctly.
+The Mongo CLI will require the username and password flags to authenticate correctly.
 Flags _-u root -p example_ should work, the values are from the docker-compose.dev.yml.

 * Step 1: Run MongoDB
 * Step 2: Use docker exec to get inside the container
 * Step 3: Open Mongo cli

-When you have connected to the mongo cli you can ask it to show dbs inside:
+When you have connected to the Mongo cli you can ask it to show dbs inside:

 ```bash
 > show dbs